Dolce & Gabbana Fall/Winter 2026 RTW

 source: Vogue Runway

-The emphasis was placed on black tailoring, structured femininity, and the tension between masculine suiting and sensual layering—elements historically associated with the house.
+The emphasis fell on black tailoring, structured femininity, and the tension between masculine suiting and sensual layering — elements historically associated with the house.

 Dolce & Gabbana Fall/Winter 2026 Look 1